Skip to main content

 I did some this weekend, though.
 And it’s passable, if not amazing.

 The switch I wanted to use is a 5 pin switch.
-(The link goes to a generic source.
-I found a 5 pack in various colors on Amazon.)
+(The link goes to a similar but not identical switch.
+I found a 5 pack in various colors on Amazon and sued the red one.)
 It has the following pins:

 • NC